shamim0754/designpattern/readme.md

 ## Factory Method pattern ##

-Factory pattern is an factory(interface or abstract class) is responsible for creating an object.As a result No need to create object of App client.
+Factory, as name suggest, is a place to create some different products which are somehow similar in features yet divided in categories.

-Step 1 : <br>
+Programatically, factory pattern is used to create instances of different classes of same type.

 Create an interface or abstract class
 ```java
 package com.javaaround.dpattern.factorypattern;